 07 of 10

+Be sure to use a light-colored pan.
 The reason for this is that dark-colored pans absorb more heat than light-colored ones, which can actually cause the bottoms of your cakes or cookies to burn.
 The assumption is that recipes are written and tested for light-colored pans.
 If dark-colored ones are all you have, you can lower the temperature or play with the cooking time, but this violates rule #1, so it might be better to invest in some new pans.

 08 of 10

 Again, the recipe will almost certainly specify this, so follow the recipe.
 But if it doesn't specify, use unsalted butter.
-Not only does the added salt affect the flavor, salt also changes the way the glutens in flour develop, which can affect the consistency of your dough as well.Continue to 9 of 10 below.
+Not only does the added salt affect the flavor, but salt also changes the way the glutens in flour develop, which can affect the consistency of your dough as well.Continue to 9 of 10 below.

 09 of 10

 Recipes often remind you to do this, but when you're mixing batter in a stand mixer, you're trying to mix the ingredients together as thoroughly as possible, and this doesn't happen if significant parts of the mixture, like butter, eggs, or sugar, are stuck to the sides of the bowl.
-Fortunately, it's a simple matter to stop the mixer every 30 seconds or so and scrape down the sides--as long as you remember to do it.
+Fortunately, it's a simple matter to stop the mixer every 30 seconds or so and scrape the mixing bowl—as long as you remember to do it.

 10 of 10